 Mechanical keyboards tend to be more expensive, but the main distinction between them and membrane keyboards comes down to ergonomics vs. precision.
 A mechanical keyboard registers every keystroke accurately, so you don’t have to worry about missed keystrokes just because you’re a fast typist.
 They also have a more distinct, tactile feeling underneath your fingertips.

 Membrane keys are less accurate and they feel mushier beneath your fingers, but they also tend to cause less strain on your fingers and wrists.
 But getting a mechanical keyboard doesn’t have to mean sacrificing comfort.
 If ergonomics are your primary concern, we suggest tracking down mechanical keyboards with lower levels of resistance.
 That will provide you with the best of both worlds.

 If you want to bring your keyboard with you on the go, then the size is going to be of especially practical importance.
 Smaller and more lightweight keyboards are easy to pack in your bag and take with you, but that can sometimes mean struggling with cramped keys or sacrificing additional features like the number pad and function keys.
-Finding a size that finds the balance of comfort and functionality is a key part of tracking down ergonomics appropriate to yo.
+Finding a size that finds the balance of comfort and functionality is a key part of tracking down ergonomics appropriate to your needs.

 Frequently Asked Questions

 If you find yourself in front of the computer regularly, ergonomic keyboards really can help.
 Finding one that you like is important, but all of the keyboards on our list are designed to feel comfortable and more naturally replicate the resting position of the wrist, arm, and fingers.

 “Ergonomic” can mean a lot of things depending on the keyboard manufacturer, so when seeking out ergonomic keyboards, the biggest question is to figure out what feels right for you.
 We suggest trying out some of the best ergonomic keyboards in the store so you can get a better understanding of what feels right for you.